Larshalvorhansen/TTK4145-ElevatorProject/README.md

 ### Linux (Recommended)

-Use the provided `boot.sh` script to build and start the elevator program interactively:
+Use the provided `start.sh` script to build and start the elevator program interactively:
 1. Make the script executable (only needed once):
     ```bash
     chmod +x start.sh